What Skills Do You Need as a Tax Preparer?

 Knowledge of tax law & tax preparation process

-Every competent tax preparer needs to understand relevant tax laws and the filing process – but you don’t need to spend years in school to do so.
-Some mistakenly believe that only CPAs can become tax professionals.
-In reality, you can gain the knowledge you need to handle basic returns relatively quickly.
+Every competent tax preparer needs to understand relevant tax laws and the filing process – but you don’t need years of formal education to build that foundation.
+Many people mistakenly assume only CPAs can become tax professionals.
+In reality, you can acquire the knowledge you need to prepare basic returns relatively quickly.

-The TaxSlayer Pro blog and The IRS’s Annual Filing Season Program are great places to start.
-The Annual Filing Season Program will help you quickly gain the knowledge you need to start preparing basic returns, and subscribing to our newsletter will keep you up-to-date on common tax questions and important changes to tax law.
+Resources like the TaxSlayer Pro blog and The IRS’s Annual Filing Season Program are a great places to start.
+The Annual Filing Season Program will help you quickly gain the knowledge you need to start preparing basic returns, while subscribing to our newsletter will keep you up to date on common tax questions and important changes to tax law.

-From there, you can pursue several low-cost continuing education and certification options to increase your expertise and grow your business.
-For example, many tax professionals choose to become IRS Enrolled Agents.
-This certification grants you unlimited representation rights from the IRS and instantly boosts your credibility with potential clients.
+From there, you can explore affordable continuing education and certification opportunities to expand your expertise and grow your business.
+Many tax professionals choose to become IRS Enrolled Agents though the IRS, which grants unlimited representation rights and significantly boosts your credibility with clients.

-If you think a career in tax preparation could be right for you, we’d love to help you get started!
-After you’ve read up on what tax preparers do, our Ultimate Guide to Starting a Tax Preparation Businesswill give you practical steps to take toward your new career as a tax professional.
+If you think a career in tax preparation could be right for you, we’d love to help you take the next step.
+After you’ve learned more about what tax preparers do, our Ultimate Guide to Starting a Tax Preparation Businesswill give you practical steps to take toward your new career as a tax professional.

 Communication & customer service

-Tax preparation is more than just numbers – it’s an interpersonal business where empathy, active listening, and clear communication are key.
-Clients are far more likely to stick with a tax preparer if they feel that the preparer is personable and adequately addresses their questions.
 By genuinely understanding a client’s concerns and tailoring services to meet their unique needs, you build trust.
-Even with the huge increase in remote tax preparation, clear communication and a professional but approachable persona are essential.
+Even with the huge increase in remote tax preparation, business communication etiquitte are essential.
 Strong communication not only ensures client satisfaction but also lays the foundation for lasting relationships and future referrals.

 Organization